RefluxUK logo

 What Happens During a Gastroscopy?

-The patient will be asked to fast for at least 8 hours before the procedure.
+For a gastroscopy the patient will be asked to fast for at least 8 hours before the procedure.
 This is to ensure the stomach is empty so the endoscopist can get a really good view.
-Some patients have a mild sedative before the procedure starts, however this means the patient will need to stay in hospital for a few hours and will not be allowed to drive home.
+When it comes to gastroscopy sedation, some patients have a mild sedative before the procedure starts however this means the patient will need to stay in hospital for a few hours and will not be allowed to drive home.
 If the patient is having a sedative, they will have a cannula (needle) placed in the vein on the back of one hand so the sedative can easily be administered.

 The instrument used for this procedure is called an endoscope.
 It is a long, hollow flexible tube with a light and high-resolution camera on its end.
 It is about the same width as a medium marker pen.
 It can relay images of the inside of the body to a television screen so the endoscopist can check for issues, it can also take video and still pictures.
 Because the endoscope is hollow it is also possible to put instruments through it for collecting tissue (biopsy) or for treating some conditions.